 The Baltimore assembly, he said, will include outreach to “squeegee kids,” children who bring a little money home to their families by cleaning the windshields of cars stopped in traffic or at a red light.

 “We will use the power of this church that reaches into high places, that sits in big seats and has wealthy coffers, to raise the question: Can we find a way to employ some of these young people in a city that has burned twice?”

 Like they did in St. Louis during the 2018 assembly, “We will go into the streets with once voice,” Nelson said of the Baltimore assembly.
 “Is your faith asleep?
 If it is, then awaken it.
 Today is ours.
 For God’s sake, we must take it.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Office of the General Assembly, Presbyterian Mission Agency

 Tags: committee on the office of the general assembly, presbyterian mission agency board, rev. dr. diane moffett, rev. dr. j. herbert nelson ii

-Tags: clerk of the general, clerk of the general assembly, committee on the office, director of the presbyterian, director of the presbyterian mission, executive director of the presbyterian, general assembly, herbert nelson ii, meeting of the committee, mission agency, mission agency board, office of the general, office of the general assembly, photo by rich copley, preachers on the planet, presbyterian mission, presbyterian mission agency, presbyterian mission agency board, presbyterian preachers on the planet, president and executive director
+Tags: clerk of the general assembly, committee on the office, director of the presbyterian, director of the presbyterian mission, executive director of the presbyterian, general assembly, herbert nelson ii, meeting of the committee, mission agency, mission agency board, office of the general, office of the general assembly, photo by rich, photo by rich copley, preachers on the planet, presbyterian mission, presbyterian mission agency, presbyterian mission agency board, presbyterian preachers on the planet, president and executive director